Ximilar – Code Snippets in Python

 - Description

-The main client for interacting with the Ximilar Detection API.
+The main client for interacting with the Ximilar object detection API.

 - Name